-Red Line/Blue Line Connector - Final Design - SIP Completion Required by December 2011
+Red Line/Blue Line Connector - Final Design - SIP Requires Completion by December 2011

-MassDOT/MBTA are proposing to nullify the commitment to perform final design of the Red Line/Blue Line Connector, due to the unafforability of the eventual construction of the project.

-MassDOT is initiating a process to amend the SIP to permanently and completely remove the obligation to perform final design of the Red Line/Blue Line Connector.
+MassDOT and the MBTA have proposed to nullify the commitment to perform final design of the Red Line-Blue Line Connector due to the unaffordability of the eventual construction of the project.
+MassDOT has initiated a process to amend the SIP to permanently and completely remove the obligation to perform final design of the Red Line-Blue Line Connector.
 To this end, MassDOT will work with DEP and with the general public on the amendment process.
-MassDOT is not proposing to substitute any new projects in place of the Red Line/Blue Line Connector commitment, given the absence of any air quality benefits associated with the current Red Line/Blue Line commitment (final design only).
+MassDOT is not proposing to substitute any new projects in place of the Red Line-Blue Line Connector commitment, given the absence of any air quality benefits associated with the current Red Line-Blue Line commitment (final design only).
+Correspondence from MassDOT to DEP formally initiating the amendment process was submitted on July 27, 2011, and is posted on the MassDOT website.
+This is the beginning of a process that includes a formal public comment period and public meeting.
+This process could take up to two years based on past experience.